 Expand Your Online Presence by Writing Good Content

-This technique, in conjunction with tip 3, is how you get your content to be recognized as “quality” within Google’s algorithm and is one of the easiest and most important steps in the process.
+This technique, is step one in how you get your content marketing to be recognized as “quality” within Google’s algorithm and is one of the easiest and most important steps in the process.
 Targeted content can be thought of as content that people are searching for.
 Google is helpful in the sense that it lets you know exactly what search terms are being looked for both globally and locally.
 This is because Google sells advertising for every search term imaginable.
 In order to charge a market rate for each individual term, it assigns each word an index based on the total number of monthly searches for the term and the frequency with which that term appears across the internet.
 The goal when writing is to select terms that you can work into articles which are unsaturated (meaning that the term doesn’t appear often on the internet), but have a high quantity (volume) of monthly searches (meaning people are Googling the term).
 This means that people will be searching for the terms that occur within your article and will be able to find your article because your search terms aren’t saturated with competition.

 If your marketing professional is good, they are consistently hounding you for content.
 You should be able to hear them saying “give me anything you have” in your sleep.
 You may not know the reasons why, but they do have your best interests in mind.
 Simply, Google likes consistency because it helps them quickly provide current and helpful information to their users.
 The more recent the quality content that is delivered to the Google user increases the quality of their experience.
-Google can identify suppliers of useful content and crawl those sites more often (if you are not publishing your siteindex yourself); helping them present current and useful content in the top of their search results in near-real time.
+Google can identify suppliers of useful content and crawl those sites more often (if you are not publishing your site index yourself); helping them present current and useful content in the top of their search results in near-real time.
 They are able to do this because their spiders (content finders) focus their resources on grabbing content from sites with a history of providing quality content rather than wasting those resources on searching all sites equally.
 Frequently publishing content is how you attract Google’s spiders to crawl your site more often.

 Think of two websites on each end of the spectrum – one is the New York Times and the other is someone’s personal blog.
 The NYT is publishing articles every few minutes that are being shared and read by people on websites all over the world.
 The personal blog contains editorial content that is published once a week.
 Because people are viewing and sharing many NYT articles in quick sequence, you could naturally think that articles which are hosted on the NYT website are inherently more useful to people than content that is hosted by the blog.
 Before last week, if the writer of the blog was SEO savvy, they could have had their content listed above NYT’s for certain search terms.
 Google’s algorithm is now set up so that it devotes its content finding resources to crawling sites that publish often (like the NYT) every couple seconds and sites like personal blogs once a week or every few days, depending on the popularity.
 Google calls these often-shared, often-read, often-crawled sites “authorities”.